The Faculty of Traditional Herbal Medicine

-Summer School with Seminars or Workshops related to the above subjects and held in June every year.
+The course requires two weekends per year mandatory attendance at the Summer School and Conference with Seminars or Workshops related to the above subjects and held in June and October.

 Module 1 – Anatomy and Physiology